Sparks fly in first Chicago mayoral runoff debate as candidates trade barbs

 In one of his first attacks, Johnson targeted Vallas over some of his donors, including Citadel founder and key Republican donor Ken Griffin.

-“We have to make sure that we are strengthening the red flag laws so that individuals who are holding guns and receiving guns – that they don’t have guns,” Johnson said.
-“Paul Vallas is supported by someone [at] Citadel, Ken Griffin, that is trying to manufacture and put more guns on the street.
-I’m working hard to keep guns off the street.”
+“We have to make sure that we are strengthening the red flag laws so that individuals who are holding guns and receiving guns – that they don’t have guns,” Johnson said, before targeting Vallas over an endorsement he received from Griffin.

+In targeting Vallas over the endorsement he received from Griffin, Johnson may have been alluding to the fact that both the hedge fund arm of Citadel and Citadel Securities have invested in firearm and ammunition companies, as WBEZ has noted.

 Johnson also attacked the former CPS CEO by alleging that Vallas wasn’t in favor of teaching Black history in public education, appearing to nod to comments that Vallas made during a podcast appearance in 2021 on the issue of critical race theory (CRT).
 On the podcast, while Vallas acknowledged that Black history was taught in Chicago public schools, he suggested there were drawbacks to teaching CRT in schools, according to The Chicago Tribune.